Often caught in the shadow of near neighbour Vienna, Bratislava deserves so much more attention from travellers than it currently receives.

 For many travellers, it’s a choice between the two and Vienna almost always wins.
 But with only only 55km (34 miles) of pasture between the two cities and fast, frequent and inexpensive travel options aplenty, we say, do both!

-In this post, we’ll run through 14 things to see and do in the Slovak capital.
+In this post, we’ll run through some of the best things to do in Bratislava.
 Think of each item in our list as a reason to visit and you’ll soon realise that Bratislava doesn’t deserve to be bypassed.

 At a Glance

 Use this table of contents to jump ahead in this travel guide to the sections that interest you the most.